 [Teachings lost due to change of tape.]

 …It is fortunate that there are a variety of traditions within Buddhism.
 Although all the Buddhist traditions center on the main basic principles, they have slightly different approaches and emphasis.
 I think this is really fortunate because different people have different ways of approaching a spiritual practice.
 People of different cultures approach things differently.
 People with different personality types approach things differently.
 The fact that there is this wide range that we can actually look at is something very fortunate.
-It also helps us appreciate the Buddha as a skilful teacher.
+It also helps us appreciate the Buddha as a skillful teacher.

 Living where and when there’s a sangha community following Buddha’s teachings